cj179john/nextjs-test/README.md

 Create CI/CD pipeline to deploy the app, at least deploy to the github page Create mobile version of the show page.
 Now it just used media query to change the styling, which is not matched the wireframe.
-Can use SWR fetching to cache the contents, as it has number of images
+Can use SWR fetching to cache the contents, as it has number of images Sanitise the embedded HTML before load it into the web page